 Outside of the United States, we primarily sell our products through independent stocking distributors.
 Generally, the distributors are allowed to return products, and some are thinly capitalized.
-Based on our history of collections and returns from international customers, we have concluded that collectability is not reasonably assured at the time of delivery for certain customers who have not evidenced a consistent pattern of timely payment.
-Accordingly, we do not recognize international revenue and associated cost of revenue at the time title transfers for these customers for whom collectibility has not been deemed probable based on the customer's history and ability to pay, but rather when cash has been received.
-Until such payment, cost of revenue is recorded as inventories held by international distributors, net of adjustment for estimated unreturnable inventory, on our consolidated balance sheets.
+Based on our history of collections and returns from international customers, prior to 2019, we concluded that collectibility was not reasonably assured at the time of delivery for certain customers who had not evidenced a consistent pattern of timely payment.
+Accordingly, in the past we did not recognize international revenue and associated cost of revenue at the time title transfers for these customers for whom collectibility had not been deemed probable based on the customer's history and ability to pay, but rather when cash had been received.

-For international independent stocking distributors for whom we have determined collectibility is probable, based on a history of reliable collections, we have concluded that a contract exists and revenue should be recognized when we transfer control of our products to the customer, generally upon implantation or when title passes upon shipment.
+Following a review of our collection history, we deemed collectibility was probable for all international stocking distributors effective January 1, 2019.
+Based on a history of reliable collections, we have concluded that a contract exists and revenue should be recognized when we transfer control of our products to the customer, generally upon implantation or when title passes upon shipment.

-In early 2017, we expanded operations and established legal entities in the United Kingdom, Australia and New Zealand and in Canada in September 2018, permitting us to sell under an agency model direct to local hospitals in these countries.
+In early 2017, we expanded operations and established legal entities in the United Kingdom, Australia and New Zealand and in Canada in September 2018.
+In January 2019 we expanded to Belgium and the Netherlands permitting us to sell under an agency model direct to local hospitals in these countries.
+Additionally, in March 2019 we established a holding company and an operating company in the Netherlands that are expected to enhance our operations in Europe.
 The products are generally consigned to our independent sales agencies, and revenue is recognized when the products are used by or shipped to the hospital for surgeries on a case by case basis.
 On rare occasions, hospitals purchase products for their own inventory, and revenue is recognized when the products are shipped and the title and risk of loss passes to the customer.
 Pricing for each customer is dictated by a unique pricing agreement, which does not generally include rebates or discounts.